Cellular Energy

 gy

-thylakoid space, and oxygen as a waste pr
+thylakoid space, and oxygen as a waste product.
+The excited

 electrons move from photosystem II and move along a series